MicrosoftDocs/win32-pr.de-de/desktop-src/wia/-wia-iwiadeviceinfo-id.md

 ## <a name="property-value"></a>Eigenschaftswert

-Eine Zeichenfolge, die die ID empfängt.
+Zeichenfolge, die die ID empfängt.

 ## <a name="requirements"></a>Anforderungen